-As noted earlier, an improvement is funded in the FY 2003 CIP but will no longer be funded for construction in the upcoming proposed CIP.
+As noted earlier, an improvement is funded in the FY 2003 CIP.
 This improvement would include the link of Surratts Road between Brandywine Road and Beverly Drive; also, the Brandywine Road/Surratts Road intersection.
-Although including this improvement is perfectly legal, staff has reservations about its inclusion given its status in the proposed CIP.
+Although including this improvement is perfectly legal, staff has reservations about its inclusion given its status in the CIP.
 As noted earlier, construction funding had not moved forward for several years, and the project has been deferred in succeeding documents.

-In order to relieve the inadequacies at Brandywine Road/Surratts Road, staff recommends the following improvements on the approaches:
+In order to relieve the inadequacies at Brandywine Road/Surratts Road, staff would recommends the following improvements on the approaches:

 - 1. Provide separate through and right-turn lanes along northbound Brandywine Road. - 2.
-Provide two through lanes and an exclusive left-turn lane along southbound Brandywine Road. - 3.
-Provide an exclusive left-turn lane and a shared right-turn/left-turn lane along westbound Surratts Road.
+Provide two through lanes and an exclusive left-turn lane along southbound Brandywine Road.

+3. Provide an exclusive left-turn lane and a shared right-turn/left-turn lane along westbound Surratts Road.

-In order to relieve the inadequacies at MD 223/Old Branch Avenue/Brandywine Road, staff recommends the following improvements on the approaches:
+In order to relieve the inadequacies at MD 223/Old Branch Avenue/Brandywine Road, staff would recommends the following improvements on the approaches:

 - 1. Provide separate left turn, through, and right turn lanes along northbound Brandywine Road, with a needed widening along Brandywine Road south of MD 223 to receive two through lanes. - 2.
-Reconfigure southbound Brandywine Road to provide an exclusive left turn lane, and exclusive through lane, and a shared through/right turn lane.

-- 3. Provide an exclusive left turn lane, an exclusive through lane, and a shared through right turn westbound MD 223. - 4.
+Reconfigure southbound Brandywine Road to provide an exclusive left turn lane, and exclusive through lane, and a shared through/right turn lane. - 3.
+Provide an exclusive left turn lane, an exclusive through lane, and a shared through right turn westbound MD 223. - 4.
 Provide an exclusive left turn lane, two through lanes, and an exclusive right turn lane along eastbound MD 223. - 5.
-With the elimination of shared left turn lanes along MD 223, convert the current split-phase signal operation along MD 223 to shared phase operation.
+With the elimination of shared left turn lanes along MD 223, convert the current splitphase signal operation along MD 223 to shared phase operation.